 You can ask the taxi driver to use the meter, but in my experience, the taxi meter is always “broken” when a tourist tries to get a ride – even if it was working when the previous customer got out of the taxi.

 Sometimes, there will be motorcycle taxis in India.
 Simply flag them down and hop on the back.
 Just make sure, like taxis, you decide on a price before starting your journey.

-Motorbikes and scooters are also readily available for rent, which is great for travelers.
+Motorbikes and scooters are also readily available for rent.

 Motor rickshaws work a lot like taxis.
 You still have to bargain for them, they typically have a meter installed but it never works for tourists, and you can flag them down from the side of the road.